300-mg pill bottle for RUBRACA with two C3 pills in front.

 and your patients

-ALT, alanine transaminase; AR, adverse reaction; AST, aspartate transaminase; mCRPC, metastatic castration-resistant prostate cancer; PARPi, poly (adenosine diphosphate-ribose) polymerase inhibitor.
+ALT, alanine transaminase; ARPI, androgen receptor-pathway inhibitor; mCRPC, metastatic castration-resistant prostate cancer; PARPi, poly (adenosine diphosphate-ribose) polymerase inhibitor.

 The information contained in this website is intended for US healthcare professionals only.